lichidevops/lichidevops/README.md

 I'm a self-taught Web Developer currently looking for career change from education to web development.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on full stack project built on Expressjs, React, SQL
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mobile app development and DevOps
 - 👯 I’m looking to collaborate on backend / api development with talented developers

 <!--